michaeleahcim/michaeleahcim.github.io/README.md

 # Personal Website
-Experiments with web stuff like: Jade, Sass, and PixiJS.
+Experiments with web stuff like: Jade, and Sass.